A complete index of cultural wedding traditions across 30+ communities

 Korean weddings (Hanbok ceremony)

-Korean weddings often include a Western-style ceremony plus the paebaek, the traditional ceremony where the couple wears hanbok (traditional Korean dress) and pays respect to the in-laws.
-The paebaek involves bows, offerings, and the catching of jujubes and chestnuts thrown by the elders (catching them is said to predict the number of children).
+If you are attending a Korean wedding, you will often find a Western-style ceremony plus the paebaek.
+The paebaek is where the couple wears hanbok and pays respect to the in-laws.
+It involves bows, offerings, and the catching of jujubes.
+Chestnuts thrown by the elders are said to predict the number of children.

 Japanese weddings

-Traditional Shinto weddings include the san-san-kudo (the three-times-three sake exchange) and the wearing of the shiromuku (white wedding kimono) or uchikake (colored ceremonial kimono).
+You will find that traditional Shinto weddings include the san-san-kudo (the three-times-three sake exchange).
+The wearing of the shiromuku (white wedding kimono) or uchikake (colored ceremonial kimono).
 The ceremony is often held at a Shinto shrine.
 Modern Japanese weddings frequently include both a Shinto ceremony and a Western-style reception.

 Middle Eastern wedding traditions